Polyphenols in Olive Oil: 6 Health Benefits You Should Know

 Close-up of olives growing on a branch in a sunlit grove.

-The difference between polyphenol-rich and normal olive oil
+The difference between polyphenol-rich and regular olive oil

-Olive oil is not only an integral part of Mediterranean cuisine, but also offers significant added value for health.
-This is mainly due to the polyphenols it contains - powerful antioxidants that offer a variety of health benefits.
-Here you can find out why polyphenols in olive oil are so valuable and what you should look out for when buying it.
+Olive oil is not only an integral part of Mediterranean cuisine, but also offers significant health benefits.
+This is primarily due to its polyphenols – powerful antioxidants that offer a variety of health benefits.
+Here's why polyphenols in olive oil are so valuable and what to look for when buying it.

 Close-up of green olives hanging on a tree branch in a sunny grove.